CryptechTest/minetest_doc_items/API.md

   optimize the final text display.
 This currently determines where in the entry text the factoid appears.
 Possible values:
     * For all items:
+        * `"use"`: It's about using the item in some way (written right after the fixed usage help)
         * `"groups"`: Group-related factoid (very vague)
         * `"misc"`: Factoid doesn't fit anywhere else, is shown near the end
     * For nodes only: